Fitting Guidelines Engineered Oak Flooring

 Alternative Installation Methods – Secret Nailing

 Where the subfloor is of wooden construction (joists, battens, plywood, floorboards) the engineered 20mm multiply thick flooring can be nailed directly to the subfloor.
 A suitable length flooring nail must be used in conjunction with a manual flooring nail gun i.e. Porta-Nailer.
 The end joins must meet over a batten or joist and nailed accordingly.
-The relavent BS EN atandards stipulate nail centres of 350mm.
+The relevant BS EN atandards stipulate nail centres of 350mm.

 Please refer to the operating instructions of the chosen nailing apparatus for advice.